gboisse/gboisse.github.io/content/posts/05-revision/index.md

 Shader preloading, etc.

-Last minute scene!?\
+Meanwhile, Made was finishing work with [med](https://www.pouet.net/user.php?who=288) on completing the music, so we could start syncing and locking scenes timings.
-Rythm wasn't good, trying to match the music -> transitions were too long...\
+That's when we realised that the pace wasn't great, trying to match the music -> transitions were too long...
-Add a new scene!
+So we went ahead and decided to add a brand new scene :slightly_smiling_face:

 <div style="text-align: center;">